OSCARAdapter/OSCAR/README.md

 Getting Started (from Binary - Windows only)
 --------------------------------------------
-1. Download the installer from here
+1. Download the installer from here.
-2. Run the installer
+2. Run the installer.
-3. Plug OSCAR in
+3. Plug OSCAR in.

 Repository Overview
 -------------------